subatta/ResolveUR/ReadMe.md

     ResolveUR.exe [Path of solution file] [true/false] [platform]

 ### Change and Version History
+- 4/2/2017  - v3.1 - Added Nuget packages marked as development dependency to be excluded
 - 4/2/2017  - v3.0 - Updated with a preview mode allowing exclusion and final confirmation before removal of references
 - 8/23/2014 - v2.2 - Make package solution optional since getting it right is much more involved, better left to developer discretion at this point.
 Plan to add a package developer edited exclusion list in future.
 - 8/22/2014 - v2.1 - fixed regression bug.
 Resolution continued in spit of build errors